 Crickett Fisher was born in Providence, Rhode Island in 2003.
 She earned her BFA in Printmaking from Rhode Island College in 2024.
 She intends to pursue a Master of Fine Arts.
+In 2024 she was selected to be part of Anderson Ranch Art Center's Internship and Award Program.
+She currently works as a studio assistant at Anderson Ranch.

-Figurative Work Statement
+Figurative Work

 My drawings and prints deal with my own body as a series of objects rearranged into landscapes of bulging flesh and limbs.
 Hyperreal color is built through layers of pastel marks, gesturing to both the bright, glossy world of the digital and the anal intellectual tradition of figurative art.